MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfInts/Step20.md

 #endif
 ```

 Overall, I'm a tiny bit disappointed.
 It's a bit more code than I expected and it could be clearer.
-See the other Bowling Game kata steps, [here](../BowlingGame.html).
+For alternative implementations, see the other Bowling Game kata steps, [here](../BowlingGame.html).

 Are we done?
 If you don't think so, feel free to add more tests and run them.